 Due to scheduling differences, some employees may normally work less than forty hours in a workweek.
 Regardless of the number of hours that an employee normally works, overtime for nonexempt employees other than police and fire, is paid only for those hours actually worked in excess of forty hours.
-With the exception of the Fire Department, holidays, sick leave, and annual leave are not considered time worked for the purposes of calculating overtime pay.
+Holidays, sick leave, and annual leave are not considered time worked for the purposes of calculating overtime pay.
 If an employee is called in to work because of an emergency situation in a work week in which there is an official holiday, the holiday hours will be recognized as hours worked when calculating overtime.
 (See Holiday section.)